 No one tells you… 5 reasons why your Beverly Hills house isn’t selling overpriced

-Selling a home in Beverly hills is difficult enough by itself, but what about when your Beverly Hills house is not selling?
+Selling a home in Beverly Hills is difficult enough by itself, but what about when your Beverly Hills house is not selling?
 It is a frustrating position to be in since you have probably spent months trying everything possible, and you are not alone.

-In a perfect world, selling in a Beverly Hills home would be a linear, unpredictable process.
+In a perfect world, selling a Beverly Hills home would be a linear, unpredictable process.
 You put your house on the market, you schedule multiple groups, and you get your offer.
 However, as anyone who has sold a home before knows, it doesn’t always work like this and many people are left wondering why their home isn’t selling — and what they can do about it.

 If you live in Beverly Hills and are having trouble selling your house there may be a few reasons why.
 Houses in the area sit vacant for months or even years due to these 5 challenges: